Where in Southwest New Jersey to find pick your own farms and orchards for fruit, vegetables, pumpkins and canning & freezing instructions!

 apples; raspberries; pumpkins; bush limas

 310 Extonville Road, Chesterfield, NJ.
 Phone: (609) 259-3684.
 Directions: NJTPK Exit 7, right on right on Route 206 N, right on Ward Avenue, 3 miles to Crosswicks, 4 miles out of town turn left onto Extonville Road, market on left.
 Open: Daily, May - December ., 9 am to 5 pm.
-Roadside Market: Apples; fruits; vegetables.
-Apple Varieties: Cortland, Fuji, Gala, Granny Smith, Golden Delicious, Jonathan, Macoun, McIntosh, Red Delicious, Stayman/Winesap.
-Also Available: Jersey Fresh Cooks cookbook; cider; candied apples; jams; jellies; hay rides; educational school tours in spring & fall; corn maze; call for information; WIC and Senior FMNP checks accepted.
+We also have a roadside market / farm stand with Apples; fruits; vegetables.
+Our apple varieties are Cortland, Fuji, Gala, Granny Smith, Golden Delicious, Jonathan, Macoun, McIntosh, Red Delicious, Stayman/Winesap.
+We also have Jersey Fresh Cooks cookbook; cider; candied apples; jams; jellies; hay rides; educational school tours in spring & fall; corn maze; call for information; WIC and Senior FMNP checks accepted.

 - Sager/Reeves Farm - blueberries, snacks and